Ohio State vs. USC Predictions & Picks - November 6

 Ohio State Performance Insights (2022-23)

-- The Buckeyes put up 80.1 points per game (eighth in college basketball) last season while giving up 68.4 per contest (280th in college basketball).
-They had a +418 scoring differential and outscored opponents by 11.7 points per game.
+- The Buckeyes outscored opponents by 11.7 points per game last season, with a +418 scoring differential overall.
+They put up 80.1 points per game (eighth in college basketball) and allowed 68.4 per contest (280th in college basketball).

-- Ohio State scored 74.8 points per game last year in conference action, which was 5.3 fewer points per game than its overall average (80.1).
+- In conference tilts, Ohio State scored fewer points per contest (74.8) than its season average (80.1).

-- The Buckeyes averaged 82.1 points per game when playing at home last year.
-Away from home, they averaged 78.0 points per contest.
+- Offensively the Buckeyes played better in home games last year, putting up 82.1 points per game, compared to 78.0 per game away from home.

-- Defensively Ohio State was better in home games last year, giving up 64.9 points per game, compared to 67.0 in away games.
+- Ohio State gave up 64.9 points per game when playing at home last year, compared to 67.0 in road games.

 USC Performance Insights (2022-23)

-- The Trojans outscored opponents by 9.1 points per game last season with a +284 scoring differential overall.
-They put up 64.2 points per game (198th in college basketball) and gave up 55.1 per outing (15th in college basketball).
+- The Trojans outscored opponents by 9.1 points per game last season (scoring 64.2 points per game to rank 198th in college basketball while giving up 55.1 per outing to rank 15th in college basketball) and had a +284 scoring differential overall.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.